Sanctuary of Hercules Victor (Tivoli): Layout

 The upper portico, on the other hand, was on the 5th level, slightly set back from the lower one and, compared to the lower one, had almost double-sized arches that opened onto a large terrace with balustrade and barriers.
 This allowed a walkway of about 550 m, including the walkway that ran on the top of the podium all around the temple, also on the 5th level.

 At the rear of the lower and upper porticoes opened other rooms, mostly perfectly preserved, which overlooked the north side with large windows and were connected by internal stairs to the underlying via tecta and to the rooms adjacent to it.
-These rooms on three levels (third, fourth and fifth) connected to the via tecta, lower portico and upper portico respectively and were built in opus caementicium.
+These rooms on three levels (third, fourth, and fifth) connected to the via tecta, lower portico, and upper portico, respectively, and were built in opus caementicium.
 The special feature is the sophisticated structure of the vaults and the unloading arches of the rooms on the third level, those that open onto via tecta, which made it possible to raise the fourth and fifth levels with cantilevered walls, connecting the weight of the structure only with enormous arches in travertine ashlars on the side of the road, two of which are still perfectly preserved.
 This daring construction technique is one of the elements that suggest different periods for the two sides of the via tecta and is further confirmation of the two-phase construction.
-The premises were a veritable multifunctional centre: warehouses, stables, trading rooms, inns, lodgings, warehouses, banks, refectories, guesthouses, schools, colleges, meeting rooms, shops, factories of ex-voto etc.
+The premises were a veritable multifunctional centre: warehouses, stables, trading rooms, inns, lodgings, banks, refectories, guesthouses, schools, colleges, meeting rooms, shops, factories of ex-voto, etc.

 In the area facing the southern portico, a circular enclosure was found with a diameter of about 30 m, paved with hydraulic cement.
 It is probably, according to scholars, a pool for an oracle whose responses were given through the movements of the objects thrown into the spring.
 This hypothesis is also supported by the fact that the pool was accessed from a special entrance open on the southern side of the Sanctuary and that a passage from Statius and an inscription refer to the oracle.